-Some people recommend a ‘knock it down and start again from scratch’ approach, but why would you demolish perfectly good space to replace it with a very basic pine framed building that are so common today, when that new home could cost you as much as 3 times more than simply renovating and adding to the existing home?
+Some people recommend a ‘knock it down and start again from scratch’ approach, but why would you demolish perfectly good space to replace it with a very basic pine framed building that is so common today, when that new home could cost you as much as 3 times more than simply renovating and adding to the existing home?

 These homes are almost always built on stumps which mean that most of them have the potential to be lifted, rotated or moved around the block to suit your design needs.
 In essence, the existing home can be viewed as a modular component of your new home that can service your needs in a number of ways.

-The key to getting the most out of your home is getting an intelligent, well thought-out design created that not only considers the building itself but also takes into account the surrounding spaces.
-Making use of these spaces and incorporating them into a seamless contemporary design is vital to successfully renovate a 1950’s post war home. dion seminara architecture understands these principles; we have created a number of beautiful 1950’s renovation projects.
+The key to getting the most out of your home is getting an intelligent, well-thought-out design created that not only considers the building itself but also takes into account the surrounding spaces.
+Making use of these spaces and incorporating them into a seamless contemporary design is vital to successfully renovate a 1950’s post-war home. dion seminara architecture understands these principles; we have created a number of beautiful 1950’s renovation projects.

-Getting started | renovating a 1950’s post war home
+Getting started | renovating a 1950’s post-war home

-Typically located in desirable suburbs on sought after streets 1950’s post war Queensland homes have plenty to offer, it’s simply a matter of getting a contemporary renovation design created that suits your needs.
+Typically located in desirable suburbs on sought after streets 1950’s post-war Queensland homes have plenty to offer, it’s simply a matter of getting a contemporary renovation design created that suits your needs.

-For all their shortcomings these post war homes often have great character.
+For all their shortcomings these post-war homes often have great character.
 There is the potential for a quality renovation design to respect and enhance this character.
-You will find a number of beautiful examples of 1950’s post war home renovations in our gallery that illustrate this point.
+You will find a number of beautiful examples of 1950’s post-war home renovations in our gallery that illustrate this point.

-So if you own, or are thinking of buying and renovating a 1950’s post war style home, talk to dion seminara architecture and let us show you how to achieve your homes true potential.
+So if you own, or are thinking of buying and renovating a 1950’s post-war style home, talk to dion seminara architecture and let us show you how to achieve your homes true potential.
 We specialise in thinking outside the box to help to ensure that our client’s get excellent value from the money they invest in their homes.